Scraping GitHub with Python and Proxies: A Practical Guide

 print(f"Failed to fetch {repo_url}.
 Status: {repo_page_response.status_code}")

-time.sleep(3) # Wait for 3 seconds before the next request
+time.sleep(3) # Wait 3 seconds before the next request

 except requests.exceptions.RequestException as e: